osoekawaitlab/envresolve/docs/adr/0012-pytest-markers-for-azure-dependencies.md

-# Architecture Decision Record (ADR)

-## Title

-Use Pytest Marker to Isolate Azure-Dependent Tests
+# ADR 0012: Use Pytest Marker to Isolate Azure-Dependent Tests

 ## Status